Skip to main content

 • Figure in parentheses: represents a negative amount.

-• The cell in yellow: indicates that you have edited the value, but not yet saved it.
+• The yellow cell indicates that you have edited a goal, in edit mode, but have not yet saved it.

-• Cells with red triangle: the figure reflects what has been completed for the month in question (paid or collected), although there is still a portion to be settled.
+• Cells with red dot: in the Cashflow view, the figure reflects what has been completed for the month in question (paid or collected), although there is still a portion to be settled.

 Customize the chart